-Yew bushes often serve either as foundation plants around a house or in hedges.
+Yew bushes often serve as foundation plants around a house.
+They are also common in hedges.
 Varieties used in privacy hedges are often much taller than they are wide (since you need the extra height for screening).
 By contrast, yews with a spreading habit are more suitable as foundation plants or in short, decorative hedges.

 Yew bushes can be grown in sun, partial shade, or full shade.
 Their shade-tolerance gives landscape designers an important option in areas tough to plant.
 Another selling point is the ease with which overgrown yew bushes can be rejuvenated.
 Most mature evergreens do not respond well to a severe pruning.
 Arborvitae and yew bushes are the exceptions.

 Sizes and shapes vary widely between the different varieties of yew bushes.
-It is important to be aware of these differences.
-Yew bushes suitable as foundation plants or short, decorative hedges will not necessarily be a good fit for privacy hedges, and vice versa.
+It is important to be aware of these differences, so that you can grow a type that suits the use you have in mind for it in your landscaping.

 Let's take a look, then, at some of the cultivars of yew bushes, what they look like, and common uses for them.
-English yew bushes (Taxus baccata) and Japanese yews (Taxus cuspidata) are among the most popular, as are their hybrid crosses (Taxus × media), which include Hick's yews and Taunton yews.
+English yew bushes (Taxus baccata) and Japanese yews are among the most popular in the landscape, as are their hybrid crosses (Taxus × media), which include Hick's yews and Taunton yews.

-Irish Yew Bushes, Japanese Yews, Hick's Yews, Taunton Yews
+Irish Yew Bushes, Japanese Yews, Hick's Yews, Taunton Yews, and an American Type

-- Spreading English yew bushes (Taxus baccata 'Repandens'): spreading growth habit, 2-4 feet high by 12-15 feet wide, and used as foundation plants or in short, decorative hedges.
+- Spreading English yew bushes (Taxus baccata Repandens): spreading growth habit, 2 to 4 feet high by 12 to 15 feet wide, and used as foundation plants or in short, decorative hedges

-- Irish Yews (Taxus baccata 'Fastigiata'): columnar shape, 15-30 feet high by 4-8 feet wide, and used in privacy hedges; one of the English yew bushes.
+- Irish Yews (Taxus baccata Fastigiata): columnar shape, 15 to 30 feet high by 4 to 8 feet wide, and used in privacy hedges; one of the English yew bushes, despite its common name

-- "Emerald Spreader" Japanese yews (Taxus cuspidata 'Monloo'): spreading growth habit, 30 inches high by 8-10 feet wide, and used as foundation plants or in short, decorative hedges.
+- "Emerald Spreader" Japanese yews (Taxus cuspidata Monloo): spreading growth habit, 30 inches high by 8 to 10 feet wide, and used as foundation plants or in short, decorative hedges

-- Taunton yews (Taxus × media 'Tauntonii'): spreading growth habit, 3-4 feet high by 3-4 feet wide, and used as foundation plants or in short, decorative hedges; resists winter-burn.
+- Taunton yews (Taxus × media Tauntonii): spreading growth habit, 3 to 4 feet high by 3 to 4 feet wide, and used as foundation plants or in short, decorative hedges; resists winter-burn

 Yews and Christmas Decorating